 So, this morning we got up early so we could go to the museums.
 We visited the Ho Chi Minh museum, which was interesting.
 We then tried to go to Ho’s mausoleum, but it was unfortunately closed.
 After that we tried to go to the Military History Museum, which I really wanted to go to, but it too was unfortunately closed.
 Very disappointing.
 So instead we went to the “Hanoi Hilton” prison museum.
+(This was the prison Senator John McCain was held prisoner for 5 years).
 That was pretty interesting.
 We then walked around a bit more on the crowded streets of Hanoi, tasting some interesting food and bargaining with shopkeepers a little more. (we traded in one of our brand new Rough Guides Vietnam for a photocopied Lonely Planet Cambodia with a guy selling books on a tray he carries around with him – somehow he got the better book and some of our money)

 Learning About Vietnam

 These are some things I’ve learned, and my observations about the parts of Vietnam we’ve visited:

 There are motorcycles everywhere.
 There are barely any cars, but everyone has a motorcycle.
 It’s amazing how many people you can fit on one!
 Three adults and a baby…two adults and two kids…you can fit whole families on a motorbike.
 It’s also really funny to see these people that are all dressed up for work, in suits and ties, or high heels, riding on their motorbikes with their pollution masks.